 They vary from tiny and very thin silk pins to very large upholstery pins.
 Knowing which ones to use will make a big difference in your project because of the way they interact with the fabric.
 Any experienced seamstress always has at hand more than one set of sewing pins.

-When I started to sew I bought these pins which look really nice with their colorful heads.
+When I started to sew I bought these pins which looked really nice with their colorful heads.
 But the quality is really bad.
 They are thick, blunt and notched.

 Straight pins commonly have ball heads of different colors made of plastic or glass, but there are pins with a head of a capital letter T, they are used for heavier fabric and usually thicker.